 WSS-M2C930-A. SAE 5W-20 oil provides optimum fuel economy and durability performance meeting all requirements for your vehicle's engine.
+Refer to Maintenance product specifications and capacities later in this section for more information.

 Do not use supplemental engine oil additives, cleaners or other engine treatments.
 They are unnecessary and could lead to engine damage that is not covered by Ford warranty.